 The easy to use NCD Mega Modem allows the complete line of NCD Enterprise series sensors to communicate with application software over USB, WiFi, Bluetooth, or MQTT connections.
 All sensors are fully encrypted using 128-bit AES encryption.
 WiFi, Bluetooth and MQTT communication is also fully encrypted for your security.
 To get started using the NCD Mega Modem, follow the steps outlined below.

 Powering up the Mega Modem for the first time

 Make sure your Gateway is in setup mode which is indicated by a flashing blue LED.
+If the gateway is not in setup mode see Entering Setup Mode below under Troubleshooting.
 Once it is in setup mode open the WiFi network preferences on your computer and scan for WiFi networks.
 The Gateway should show up in the WiFi network scan as WiFi Micro Gateway.
 Select WiFi_Micro_Gateway.